Meaghan lives in Claremont, CA with her partner, a new puppy, and a badly behaved cat.

 Meaghan is an educational professional passionate about the Future of Learning and educational equity.
 As a Consultant at 2Rev, Meaghan supports educators and school communities as they work to redesign school to better serve all students.
-In the course of her duties, she provides project management for complex bodies of work, prepares project deliverables, conducts targeted research, and plans for in-person design sessions.
+In the course of her duties, she designs professional learning experiences, provides project management for complex bodies of work, and supports 2Rev’s thought leadership.

 Most recently, Meaghan was an associate at the Center for Collaborative Education, where she served on the Quality Performance Assessment team, working with educators, school, district, and state leaders to put evidence-based approaches to student-centered instruction and assessment into practice.
 She has broad experience in education, including direct service within both a traditional public school and a high-performing charter school, educational consulting for a national organization working to transform educator preparation, and research examining how nonprofits navigate the state policy environment.
 Meaghan graduated with an Ed.M. in Education Policy and Management from the Harvard Graduate School of Education and a B.A in English from Carleton College.
 She loves learning and supporting other learners.

 Why were you compelled to join the 2Rev team?